ephraimduncan/creating-your-own-javascript-syntax/readme.md

 Now that's it.
 A general idea of compilers and how they work.
 Not all compilers work like this but most certainly do.
 That's backbone and skeleton of our compiler.
 If our compiler was a website, all the above will be the HTML.

-Let's write some code.
+Let's write some code. 😋

-> _PS: We won't use any external libraries, we will write everything from scratch😺.
+> _We won't use any external libraries, we will write everything from scratch😺.
 Also, you must have [Node.js](https://nodejs.org) installed on your local system.
 Use any text editor or IDE of your choice._

 Create a new directory and run `npm init -y` and create a new javascript file with any filename of your choice.